openhab/openhabian/docs/openhabian.md

 -   The official Raspberry Pi help articles over at [raspberrypi.org](https://www.raspberrypi.org/help)
 -   "Now what?", Tutorial on the Command line console at [LinuxCommand.org](http://linuxcommand.org/index.php)

-*The good news:* openHABian helps you to stay away from Linux - *The bad news:* Not for long...
+*The good news:* openHABian helps you to stay away from Linux - *The bad news:* not for long...

 Regardless of if you want to copy some files or are on the search for a solution to a problem, sooner or later you'll have to know some Linux.
 Take a few minutes to study the above Tutorials and get to know the most basic commands and tools to be able to navigate on your Linux system, edit configurations, check the system state or look at log files.